 Introduced in City Folk, she's a chihuahua and goddess who lives in your town's fountain after it's built.
 You can speak to her only after throwing an axe at her—but keep chucking sharp objects at her, and she'll be your friend eventually.

 Meaningful Name: Her Japanese name is derived from shih tzu, the dog breed she's based on.
 Her English name contains "bell", referring to the bell she wears.
 Her French name is Marie, which is one letter away from "mairie" the French word for "Town Hall", or an anagram of "maire", which is French for "mayor".

 Stealth Pun: Her English name contains "bell" - bells are the name of the source of currency in the game.
 Her head is shaped like a bag of bells.
+When she walks/runs, a tinkling sound (much like a bell) can be heard.
 She's also the primary gold sink in the game, requiring you to earn a lot of bells in order to upgrade your town.

 Reese and Cyrus (Lisa and Kaizou)

 Introduced in New Leaf, they are the alpacas that manage Re-Tail.
 Reese buys items from you while Cyrus is an upholsterer who can customize your furniture.

 Talking in Your Dreams: It's implied that Luna visited Isabelle in her dreams to tell her about the Dream Suite.

 Youkai: Less obvious than Kapp'n.
 Her species is likely a reference to Baku, a dream-eating youkai that resembles a tapir in appearance.